Work smarter and faster with trusted AI in Slack

 Join this upcoming webinar to learn more and see our AI in action.
 You’ll learn how it can empower your employees with trusted AI in Slack—where the flow of work already happens—so they can reach their most productive potential.

-Slack AI is now available as a paid add-on for all paid plans in English.
-Additional language support coming soon.
+Slack AI is now available as a paid add-on for Enterprise plans in English.
+Additional plans and language support coming soon.

 Featured speakers: